 Guidance: This requirement is intended to prevent identities that may exist in a Relying Party’s access control lists from possibly representing a different physical person.

+Cf. AL3_CM_POL#020 which expresses a very similar requirement.
+Although presenting repetition for a single provider, if the identity-proofing functions and credential management functions are provided by separate CSPs, each needs to fulfill this requirement.

+[US / EZP800-63-2: §5.3.1.3.5 a)]

 AL3_CM_CRN#030 Credential uniqueness

 Allow the Subject to select a credential (e.g., UserID) that is verified to be unique within the specified service’s community and assigned uniquely to a single identity Subject.

+[US / EZP800-63-2: §5.3.1.3.5 a)]

 AL3_CM_CRN#035 Convey credential

 Be capable of conveying the unique identity information associated with a credential to Verifiers and Relying Parties.

+[US / EZP800-63-2: §5.3.1.3.5 b)]

-AL3_CM_CRN#040 PIN/Password strength
+AL3_CM_CRN#040 Token strength

 Not use PIN/password tokens.